MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	    tableOpClause = partitionClause,
 	    rowsPerRead = 100000)

-By using the partition clause, we will have one computing resource for each SKU so that the transformation function will be operating on a single SKU of data.
+By using the partition clause, we have one computing resource for each SKU so that the transformation function will be operating on a single SKU of data.
 (For more details on using the partition clause, see Teradata’s *SQL Data Manipulation Language* manual.)
 For modeling, we need all rows for a given model (a single SKU) to fit in one read, so *rowsPerRead* is set high.

 ### Estimating By-Group Linear Models

-Before running the analysis we need to setup the output results data source:
+Before running the analysis, we need to set up the output results data source:

 	resultsDataSource = RxTeradata(table = "models",
 		connectionString = tdConnString )